NHS trials new blood test to detect cancer before symptoms appear

 The NHS trial is being led by the Cancer Research UK and King’s College London Cancer Prevention Trials Unit together with Grail, which developed the Galleri test.

-Eight NHS Cancer Alliances are supporting the plan, with people invited to take part from Cheshire and Merseyside, Greater Manchester, the North East West Midlands, East Midlands East of England, Kent and Medway, and South East London.
+Several NHS Cancer Alliances are supporting the plan, with people invited to take part from Cheshire and Merseyside, Cumbria, Greater Manchester, the North East, West Midlands, East Midlands, East of England, Kent and Medway, and South East London.

 The first results from the study are expected by 2023.
 If successful, the NHS in England plans to extend the rollout to a further one million people in 2024 and 2025.